BERKELEY CONNECT in PHYSICS

 successfully applied for his first patent when he was 14.
 Later, he did his undergraduate thesis with JÃ¼rgen Mlynek at the University of Konstanz, Germany.
 He graduated from Humboldt-University, Berlin, with Achim Peters as advisor.
 MÃ¼ller received a fellowship of the Alexander von Humboldt foundation and joined the group of Steven Chu in Stanford as a postdoc.
 In July 2008, he joined the Physics faculty at UC Berkeley as an Assistant Professor.
 You can learn more about his research here: http://www.physics.berkeley.edu/research/faculty/mueller.html

-Paul Riggins is a fifth-year graduate student in Physics, working with Surjeet Rajendran on high energy theory and phenomenology.
-Besides playing with physics, Paul enjoys mentoring, singing, and thinking about games in education and society.
+Paul Riggins is a sixth-year graduate student in Physics, working with Surjeet Rajendran on high energy phenomenology.
+Besides playing with physics, Paul enjoys mentoring, singing, and thinking about games.
 He is excited to support the Berkeley undergraduate community and have awesome conversations about life and science.